It pays to spend time choosing an intrusion deterrence system.

 Intrusions can also be digital, like data breaches and malware.
 They can be financially crushing, and highly sophisticated at finding businesses’ weaknesses.

-So, what is an intrusion deterrent system?
+So, what is an intrusion deterrence system?
 Simply put, it helps protect a company's network, and stops attackers gaining further access.

 Choosing the right security system for your business can be overwhelming.
 While opting for a generic one may eliminate stress in the short term, it could lead to a whole multitude of problems in the long run.